-Learning how to fit a carpet involves a few things that you will need to know and also to determine.
-The two main factors are which type of carpet to purchase and which type of padding or underlay you want.
+Learning how to fit a carpet involves a few things that you will need to get to grips with.
+The two main factors are: –

 Knowing what kind of underlay or padding you need will also help determine the proper cut and size of the carpet, depending on the style and shape of the room you are placing the carpeting.

 The thickness of the underlay or padding you use will be determined by the thickness of the carpet you buy and the underlay/pad you buy.
 There are a number of different types of underlay available for purchase, including carpet pads made from foam, polyester, rubber, and other synthetic materials.
 And most often the thickness of the underlay you choose will be determined by the manufacturer of the carpet you purchase.

 When it comes to the cuts of the carpeting, you should know that most manufacturers allow for various measurements.
 These measurements can be in inches, square feet, or room dimensions.
 Most companies will accept any standard measuring tape and will even provide instructions on how to measure for the padding.
 If you are providing your own padding then be sure to add extra so that you do not inadvertently cut off any edges of the carpeting.
 Measuring the underlay or padding will also be helpful in determining if you are using the correct amounts.
 This will help eliminate the extra tackiness that can result from using less than the recommended amount.

 With all the cuts and measurements taken care of, it is time to move onto the measurements for the carpet itself.
 The measurements for carpets come in three categories: cut pile, loop pile, and plush pile.
 Each type has its own benefits and drawbacks.
 Each type of carpet installation has its own specific instructions for installation.